MrShoenel/anti-pattern-models/notebooks/dtw-tests.md

 Giorgino, Toni.
 2009.
 “Computing and Visualizing Dynamic Time Warping Alignments in R: The dtw Package.” *Journal of Statistical Software* 31 (7): 1–24. <https://doi.org/10.18637/jss.v031.i07>.

+Silva, Jorge, and Shrikanth Narayanan.
+2006.
+“Upper Bound Kullback-Leibler Divergence for Hidden Markov Models with Application as Discrimination Measure for Speech Recognition.”
+In *2006 Ieee International Symposium on Information Theory*, 2299–2303.
+IEEE.

 Trautsch, Alexander, Steffen Herbold, and Jens Grabowski.
 2020.
 “A Longitudinal Study of Static Analysis Warning Evolution and the Effects